SABS-R3/software-engineering-day1/_episodes/02-bash-shell.md

 ## Manipulating Files

-We can also change things on the filesystem using various commands.
+We can also change things on the file system using various commands.
 To illustrate, let's create a file to play with first in your home directory.
 We can use the `touch` command to create an empty file for us:

 ~~~
 cd